MateuszM-M/SocialFeed/readme.md

 ## To do

- - Tests
- - Notifications about friends actions
+ - Notifications about friends' actions
  - Advance search
  - Chat
  - User's picture gallery